 The Company records its cooperative advertising arrangements with certain of its major wholesale customers at fair value.
 Fair value is determined based upon, among other factors, comparable market analysis for similar advertisements.
-The Company has included the fair value of these arrangements of approximately \$3.9 million, \$4.6 million, and \$3.6 million for fiscal 2013, 2012, and 2011, respectively, as a component of selling, general, and administrative expenses on the accompanying audited consolidated statements of operations, rather than as a reduction of revenue.
+The Company has included the fair value of these arrangements of approximately \$3.9 million, \$3.9 million, and \$4.6 million for fiscal 2014, 2013, and 2012, respectively, as a component of selling, general, and administrative expenses on the accompanying consolidated statements of operations, rather than as a reduction of revenue.
 Amounts determined to be in excess of the fair value of these arrangements are recorded as a reduction of net sales.